vault27/Foundation/ssl.md

 ### Tasks

 - Negotiation of ciphers and protocols: authenticated encryption algorithms
-- Key exchange - main goal actually: algorithm itself + groups
+- Key exchange - main goal actually: algorithm itself + groups + key derivation algorithm
 - Authentication of key exchange - digital signature algorithm + hash algorithm - two, for different parts of the handshake - one signature algorithm is used for server certificate signature, the other one for signing key exchange parameters or messages exchanged between the client and server
 - Session resumption - to avoid redoing key exchange every time user connects again